Skip to content Skip to footer

 Improving inventory

-Improving inventory via contextual tagging (automated perhaps via an solution), tagging articles for #noads if they contain bad news stories ensures better consistency for advertisers.
+Improving inventory via contextual tagging (automated perhaps via an AI solution), tagging articles for #noads if they contain bad news stories ensures better consistency for advertisers.
 Similarly, measuring inventory for attention as well as viewability, ensuring ad units are consistent performers, can drive incremental revenue, establishing your media as a known quantity and safe haven for advertisers.

 Quality advertising